 Can I use SecureLine VPN without installing Avast Antivirus?

 Yes.
 SecureLine VPN can be installed as a standalone application, without Avast Antivirus or Avast Mac Security installed.
 If you are using Avast Antivirus on Windows, we recommend using SecureLine VPN as a component of Avast.

 Is SecureLine VPN licensed separately from Avast Antivirus?

-Yes - SecureLine VPN is an extra service and requires a separate license.
+Yes - SecureLine VPN is an extra service and requires a separate license to use.
 An Avast Antivirus license does not activate SecureLine VPN.

-What should I do if my activation was unsuccessful?
+What should I do if my activation is unsuccessful?

 How do I get started using SecureLine VPN?

 Can I set up SecureLine VPN to connect automatically when I start up my system?